Connectivity of soft random geometric graphs: Main results

-Given $k \in \N$, and given a graph $G$, let $N_{<k}(G)$ be the number of vertices of $G$ of degree less than $k$, and let $\K_k$ be the class of $k$-connected graphs.
-In view of results in \cite{kcon}, one might expect \eq{eqmain} to hold with $N_0$ replaced by $N_{<k}$ and $\K$ replaced by $\K_k$, for any fixed $k \in \N$.
+Given $k \in\N$, and given a graph $G$, let $N_{<k}(G)$ be the number of vertices of $G$ of degree less than $k$, and let $\K_k$ be the class of $k$-connected graphs.
+In view of the results from \cite{kcon}, one might expect (\ref{eqmain}) to hold with $N_0$ replaced by $N_{<k}$ and $\K$ replaced by $\K_k$, for any fixed $k \in\N$.